Coloureds: Dutch Cape Colony/Cape Colony/Cape Province

 During the 17th century (in this case, from 1652 to 1700), the Dutch Cape Colony consisted only of present-day Cape Town with its surrounding areas (such as Paarl, Stellenbosch, Franschhoek etc.).
 From the 18th century until the formation of the Union of South Africa in 1910, the territory of the Cape expanded gradually to the north and east.
 The expansion of the Dutch Cape Colony was mainly caused by the dry and infertile nature of its immediate interior, therefore farmers needed fertile land because farms could only be settled where there were springs to provide permanent water.
-However, the expansion was also influenced by emigration of the Trekboers, who left the Dutch Cape Colony and migrated into the Karoo during the 18th century and due to British rule during the 19th century.
+However, the expansion was also influenced by emigration of the Trekboers (who left the Dutch Cape Colony and migrated into the Karoo) during the 18th century and by British rule during the 19th century.
 By the 1750s, the territory of the Dutch Cape Colony had reached present-day Swellendam and by the end of the Dutch rule (after British annexation in 1814), the territory of the Cape had already reached certain parts of present-day Eastern Cape and the Northern Cape, leading to the arrival of Afrikaners/Boers with their multiracial slaves in different parts of the Cape.
 When the Cape fell under British rule during the 19th century, it continued to expand until it reached the border with other colonies and with the Boer republics.
 With the gradual expansion of the Cape, the migration of the trekboer, the migration of Afrikaners/Boers with their multiracial slaves and the additional arrival of various European nationalities (such as the British, Irish etc.), there were more interracial unions throughout the Cape: this time between the white and the Khoisans in present-day Northern Cape, and between the white and the Xhosa in present-day Eastern Cape, with more mixed race children being conceived, who also became part of the Cape Coloureds.